ovh/docs/pages/web_cloud/web_hosting/cms_manual_installation_grav/guide.en-us.md

 ### Conclusion

-You have just manually installed CMS Grav on your OVHcloud web hosting plan.
-After configuring your website, adding content, customizing the theme and installing plugins, your Grav website is accessible online via your domain name.
+You have just manually installed Grav CMS on your OVHcloud web hosting plan.
+After configuring your website, adding content and customizing the theme, your Grav website is accessible online via your domain name.

 ## Go further <a name="go-further"></a>